VStoilovskyi/pytest-testrail-reporter/README.md

     assert 2 / 1 == 2
 ```
 Test case id must not start with "C" char and can be either string or integer.

+### Main flow overview.
+At startup plugin checks if the Testrail run id is passed or not.
+If not passed - plugin will create new test run by
+itself.
+Then during tests execution testrail tests will be updated in real time.

 ### Config for TestRail